dptech-corp/Uni-Fold/unifold/modules/flash_attn_readme.md

 4. seq_k must be the same with k's seq_k
 ```

-If you need more different shape size suport, any contribution or discussion is welcome.
+If you need more different shape size support, any contribution or discussion is welcome.

 Notice